San Luis District, Cañete

 San Luis District is one of sixteen districts of the province Cañete in Peru.

-San Luis has boundaries to the north with Cerro Azul, to the south with San Vicente, to the west with the Pacific Ocean and to the east with Quilmana.
-San Luis has a distinctive black population.
-The Afro-Peruvian styles evolved from the music of the African slaves brought by the Spaniards toAfro-Peruvian Dancers Peru during the early 17th century.
-Today Peru’s black population is still concentrated in the coastal region where their ancestors first labored in the sugar cane and cotton plantations.
-As a result, the hotbed for Afro-Peruvian music is the small coastal town of San Luis.
-This is home to the styles known as festejo, lando and toro mata.
-The government of Peru declared the town of San Luis - known for its vibrant Afro-Peruvian culture - a «Living Repository for Peru's Collective Memory».
+San Luis borders Cerro Azul to the north, San Vicente to the south, the Pacific Ocean to the west and Quilmana to the east.
+San Luis has a distinctive black population and is a hotbed of Afro-Peruvian music, which evolved from the music of enslaved Africans brought by the Spaniards to Peru during the early 17th century.
+This includes the styles known as festejo, landó and toro mata.
+The government of Peru declared the town of San Luis a "Living Repository for Peru's Collective Memory".